0x20/announce-pixelflut/README.md

 ## Notes
 - Screen size (e.g., 1280x720) is an example; the client queries the server’s actual size via the `SIZE` command.
 - Uses multi-threading (`--threads`) for faster pixel sending.
-- Temporary files are cleaned up automatically unless `--keep-temp` is used.
+- Temporary files are cleaned up automatically unless `--keep-temp` is used (does not apply to downloaded GIFs).